-Hyphen-21 takes the position that in the blur and astonishment of the 21st century, the pressure to deny, dogmatise, detach and atomise is especially intense and often over-powering.
-Out on the edge, wait many forms of regressive fundamentalism, offering escape but also further chaos.
+Hyphen-21 takes the position that in the blur and astonishment of the 21st century, the pressure to deny, dogmatise, detach and atomise becomes ever more intense and is often irresistible.
+Like gargoyles outside the walls of the temple, many forms of destructive and regressive fundamentalism lie in wait for us, offering the illusion and comfort of escape and certainty and the actuality of further chaos.

 At such a time, whatever connects person to person, I to Thou, is a vital matter – firm ground where none other exists.
-To survive, we have to make both precious and secure the space between us.
+To survive, we have to make precious the space between us.

 But in this time of extraordinary flux and danger, new connections and bindings have continually to be found, new ways of making and securing community, and securing the individual within community.